CosmoStat/wf-psf/.github/pull_request_template.md

 - [ ] All changed files have been checked and comments provided to the developer
 - [ ] All of the reviewer's comments have been satisfactorily addressed by the developer
 - [ ] All Validation tests for the reported error are passing

-## CI Log Review

-> Reviewers should check the following box after reviewing the CI log to evaluate whether any files had to be changed or not.

-- [ ] I have reviewed the CI log to evaluate whether any files had to be changed or not.
+- [ ] I have reviewed the CI log to verify if any files require formatting with Black.
+If any files are found to be improperly formatted, I have provided comments indicating the need for formatting.